Always being updated...

 Ames Community Schools

 At Ames High School our Alternative Learning Program provides several program options designed to meet the educational needs of students.
 Through the use of a variety of learning alternatives we design instruction to accommodate individual student needs.
-Which model for instruction is best for the student is determined by the development of a “Personal Education Plan” (PEP).
-Students will receive appropriate services as designated by their PEP, which may include progress monitoring, instructional support, mentoring, or counseling.
+Which may include progress monitoring, instructional support, mentoring, or counseling.
 A student must meet the requirements Ames High School will identify students considered at-risk according to the state definition as established in Iowa Code 257.39.
-At the High School our program staff is made up of a counselor and four teachers.
+At the High School our program staff is made up of a counselor and five teachers.

 Carlisle Community Schools